jhollinger/occams-record/README.md

   run
 ```

-Occams Record also supports creating ad hoc associations using raw SQL.
+Occams Record also supports loading ad hoc associations using raw SQL.
 We'll get to that in the next section.

 ## Raw SQL queries

-ActiveRecord has raw SQL escape hatches like `find_by_sql` or `exec_query` but they give up critical features like eager loading and `find_each`/`find_in_batches`.
-Not so with Occams Record!
+ActiveRecord has raw SQL escape hatches like `find_by_sql` and `exec_query`, but they give up critical features like eager loading and `find_each`/`find_in_batches`.
+Occams Record's escape hatches don't make you give up anything.

 **Batched loading**